© Robert Byron | Dreamstime.com

 What Causes Food Cravings?

 Food cravings are intense longings for a certain food.
 These desires activate three areas of your brain: the hippocampus, insula, and caudate, which are responsible for emotion, memory, and reward.
-These are also the three areas involved in drug cravings, according to researchers from the Monell Chemical Senses Center.
+These are also the three areas involved in drug cravings.
 No wonder it’s so hard to say no to those chips.

 Food cravings come in two forms: physical and emotional.
 The physical type of food craving occurs when you haven’t eaten for a few hours.
 Your stomach starts to rumble, your head might hurt, and you may start to feel weak.
 Your craving was born from hunger, so you’re likely to focus on multiple foods instead of just one.

 An emotional food craving, on the other hand, is more often related to mood.
 Whether you’re feeling stressed, bored, angry, sad, or anxious, food may be your go-to solution for feeling better.
 Problem is, the foods people crave when they’re emotional are often high in calories, sugar, and fat.
-Eating them frequently can lead to a bevy of health problems, including obesity, diabetes and heart disease.
+Eating them frequently may contribute to a bevy of health problems, including obesity, diabetes, and heart disease.

 Common Food Cravings and What They Mean

 We all may be different, but we tend to reach for the same types of “comfort foods” when under emotional duress.
 The following five foods, which top the list of food cravings, may have something important to tell you about your health, so listen up.

-- Cheese or a milkshake: You’re emotional or feeling tense.
+- Cheese or a milkshake: You might be feeling emotional or tense.
 High-fat dairy products are high in protein and contain the amino acid tryptophan, which aids in the production of melatonin and serotonin to help us feel more relaxed and sleepy.
 A 2016 study linked low amounts of tryptophan to a depressed state.